philnewm/autoMat/README.md

 6. highlight it and middle mouse drag into one of your shelves
 7. click the created button and the UI should open up

+## How to use
+Video guide

+1. Setup one folder per material
+2. select a material fodler or group multiple material folders into one folder
+3. choose your settings for displacement and projection
+4. let it setup the materials for you

 ## Features
 + support for aiStandardSurfaceShader